mappite/mappite/README.md

 ### Files

 Here goes an high level description of files in `src/` directory.

+### Todo

+A lot goes here, starting from improving code to make easier for others to contribute.
+Any suggestion is appreciated.

 <!--
 **mappite/mappite** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.